Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/apply-interactions-bindings.md

 To apply Interactions to all Bindings on an Action, refer to [Apply Interactions to Actions](apply-interactions-actions.md).

-## Apply Interactions to Bindings via the Editor
+## Apply Interactions to Bindings in the Editor

 If you're using [project-wide actions](actions-editor.md), or [Input Action Assets](action-assets.md), you can add any Interaction to your Bindings via the Input Action editor.